-Keto egg salad is made with avocado oil mayonnaise, Dijon mustard, and chopped scallions.
+This tasty keto egg salad is made with mayonnaise, Dijon mustard, and chopped scallions.

 This keto egg salad is another lunch staple.
 It's tasty, very easy to make, and it keeps for a few days in the fridge.
 On hot summer nights, when cooking seems unappealing, I also serve it for dinner.

 You'll only need a few simple ingredients to make this tasty salad.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need: